MicrosoftDocs/fabric-docs/docs/data-science/title-genre-classification.md

 # Tutorial: Create, evaluate, and score a text classification model

-In this tutorial, you walk through an end-to-end data science workflow for a text classification model by using Microsoft Fabric.
+In this tutorial, you walk through an end-to-end example of a [!INCLUDE [fabric-ds-name](includes/fabric-ds-name.md)] workflow for a text classification model by using [!INCLUDE [product-name](../includes/product-name.md)].
 The scenario is to use word2vec and logistic regression on Spark to determine a book's genre from the British Library book dataset solely based on the book's title.

 The main steps in this tutorial are: